ietf-wg-ppm/draft-ietf-ppm-dap/draft-ppm-protocol.md

 * `id`: An identifier for the aggregator, used in HPKE encryption and which allows participants to resolve entries in `Param.aggregators` against values in vectors in other protocol messages.
-The same `AggregatorId`s MUST be used when consturcting other messages containing vectors with one value for each aggregator (e.g., `Report.encrypted_input_shares` in {{uploading-reports}}).
+The same `AggregatorId`s MUST be used when constructing other messages containing vectors with one value for each aggregator (e.g., `Report.encrypted_input_shares` in {{uploading-reports}}).
-  Each aggregator knows its own `id`. `id` values must be unique in a `Param`.
+  Each aggregator knows its own `id`. `id` values MUST be unique in a `Param` but may have different meanings in different `Param`s.
 * `endpoint`: The URL relative to which an aggregator's API endpoints can be found.
 * `leader_aggregator_id` is a reserved `AggregatorId` identifying the leader.
   `leader_aggregator_id` MUST occur exactly once among the `aggregators` in a `Param`.
+A `Param` structure without the `leader_aggregator_id` is considered malformed and MUST be ignored by clients.

 The *task ID* is derived from the PPM parameters as: